peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note28>(28)</sup> For suggested linear congruential generators for generating unique "random-looking" numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.
 Another choice for _n_-bit unique integers is an _n_-bit [**linear-feedback shift register**](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) generator with the right parameters, which cycles "randomly" through all but one _n_-bit integers; see P. Alfke, "Efficient Shift Registers, LFSR Counters, and Long Pseudo-Random Sequence Generators", Xilinx Application Note XAPP 052, July 7, 1996.</small>

 <small><sup id=Note29>(29)</sup> If an application expects end users to type in a unique identifier, it could find that unique identifiers this long (at least 32 base-16 characters) are unsuitable for the application.
-There are ways to deal with these and other long identifiers, including (1) dividing the identifier into chunks, (2) converting the identifier to a sequence of memorable words (as in Bitcoin's BIP39), or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
+There are ways to deal with these and other long identifiers, including (1) dividing the identifier into memorable chunks (e.g., "ABCDEF" becomes "ABC-DEF"), (2) converting the identifier to a sequence of memorable words (as in Bitcoin's BIP39), or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
 The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.</small>

 <small><sup id=Note30>(30)</sup> In theory, generating two or more random integers of fixed size runs the risk of producing a duplicate number this way.
 However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 2.7 billion billion random 122-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),